hamidghasemi69/stepwise-confidence-attribution/README.md

 `output/`, and uses **relative paths only** so it works straight after cloning.

 Stages that need a GPU or an API key are clearly marked and **gated**.
-If the requirement is missing, the cell explains what to do and the notebook continues.
+If the requirement is missing, the cell explains what to do, and the notebook continues.
-The final evaluation cell always produces real numbers because it can fall back to the pre-computed results bundled in `data/MorehopQA/Phi4/`.
+The final evaluation cell always produces real numbers because it can fall back to the pre-computed results bundled in `data/MorehopQA/Deepseek/`.

 ```bash
 pip install jupyter